 How do positive affirmations work?

-Instead, it’s your internal dialogue—what you tell yourself on a daily basis—that dictates your success in relationships, family, money, work and health.
+Your internal dialogue—what you tell yourself on a daily basis—can dictate your success in relationships, family, money, work and health.

 Note that some people use the word mantras to talk about positive affirmations.
 However, mantras are spiritual words or sounds often in Sanskrit that help you concentrate and deepen your meditation practice.
 Like om, love and peace.
 They’re not used to consciously rewire your brain towards a certain outcome.